adamtwig/D4D/docs/DetailedTaskOverview.md

 ##### Main Tasks
 * How often does a user move?
-  * average time of movement by user by home location
+  * Average time of movement by user by home location
 * What time of day is the most active for movement?
+  * How long will a user stay at a location at 9 am, noon, 9 pm?

+##### Open-ended Task
-* Does time of year matter?
+* Does time of year matter for abstract patterns?
+  * What measures/variables to use to find a statistically significant difference?

 #### Michael - Interactive Visualization
 ##### Motivating Question